check for consistent licensing text in all source files

 I also checked into FOSSology -- looks interesting but the overhead to install it looks prohibitive, plus it really seems to be focused on the .deb/.rpm system for importing packages and finding package dependencies.
 As we don't use that (yet) then we might get less out of it.

-#3 Updated by Chad Berkley about 11 years ago
+#3 Updated by Chad Berkley over 11 years ago

 I was given permission by John Harris on 4/9/08 to change the license in the code owned by Numeric Solutions.
 I changed all of the numeric solutions source files and added the following license: